godotengine/godot-docs/classes/class_zippacker.rst

 :ref:`CompressionLevel<enum_ZIPPacker_CompressionLevel>` **COMPRESSION_BEST** = ``9``

-Start a file with the the best Deflate compression level (``9``).
+Start a file with the best Deflate compression level (``9``).
 This is slow to compress, but results in smaller file sizes than :ref:`COMPRESSION_DEFAULT<class_ZIPPacker_constant_COMPRESSION_DEFAULT>`.
 Decompression speed is generally unaffected by the chosen compression level.

 .. rst-class:: classref-section-separator